 |Trout Species||Maximum depth|

-*One very localized specie of brown trout has been reported to live close to 1000ft.
+*One very localized species of brown trout have been reported to live close to 1000ft.
+Salmo trutta the most common brown trout live relatively shallower.

 How Deep do Rainbow trout live